 Black quarterbacks still go through the same criticism today, even if there are no tangible facts behind it.
 An example was during the lead-up to the 2019 NFL Draft when ESPN’s Stephen A. Smith stated that former Ohio State quarterback Dwayne Haskins was more of a running quarterback than a throwing quarterback, which was completely false, but just an assumption.

 I really do think Ward had the talent to be a starting quarterback in the NFL.
-But would he really have been given a fair shot?
+But would the Heisman winner really have received a fair shot?
 NFL coaches and general managers were afraid of him passing on their teams and didn’t draft the guy who was named the best player in college football only a few months prior.

-Due to being just a little over six feet tall, even if he was fully committed to playing quarterback, he was still seen as only a third to fifth-round pick, which in hindsight is ridiculous with the other quarterbacks taken in that ’94 draft.
+Due to being a little over six feet tall, even if he fully committed to playing quarterback, he was only seen a third to fifth-round pick, which in hindsight is ridiculous with the other quarterbacks taken in that ’94 draft.

 1994 NFL Draft Quarterbacks

 Here is the full list of quarterbacks taken in that 1994 NFL Draft: